 In all cases, the University will inform the parties of the right to end the informal resolution process at any time.
-If a party chooses to end the informal resolution process, the University will inform the complainant of options, including the option to begin the investigative resolution process.
+If a party chooses to end the informal resolution process, the University will inform the complainant of options.

 The University will provide a facilitator, mediator, or decision-maker that is free from conflicts of interest and has received training in order to facilitate resolution of the Formal Title IX Complaint.
+When the Title IX Coordinator acts as the Informal Resolution Facilitator in cases where the a party ends an informal resolution, the Coordinator will no longer take on responsibilities as an Investigator or a Decision-Maker.

-Informal resolution can take any form that the parties agree upon.
+The informal resolution process can take any form that the parties agree upon.
 The Title IX Coordinator or designee will work with the parties to develop a form of resolution that adequately resolves the needs of the parties.
-This may include:
+This process may include: